 6. Chuka Ramen

-Chuka, as they define it, is the Japanese idea of Chinese gastronomy.
-But beyond the concept, and even though they are not a strict Japanese restaurant, the broth of the soups they serve has few comparisons.
+Chuka, as they define it themselves, is the Japanese idea of Chinese gastronomy.
+But beyond the concept, and although they are not a strict Japanese restaurant, the broth of the soups they serve has few comparisons.
 The consistency of this ramen is due to the fact that it is simmered for 24 hours.

 💶 €€€€€